 The chances are you won’t be jostling for space.

 Forget sweaty gym and queuing for the treadmill.
-The chances are you won’t have that problem if you head to the park, tarmac or green field (although beware the inquisitive herd of cows looking to pick your brains for fitness tips).
+You'll have much more freedom if you head to the park, tarmac or green field (although beware the inquisitive herd of cows looking to pick your brains for fitness tips).
 There's tons of green spaces on your doorstep to get your exercise fix.

 Find your local greenspace